 The prokaryotic cells are represented by bacteria, blue-green algae,

-generally smaller and multiply more rapidly than the eukaryotic cells .
+generally smaller and multiply more rapidly than eukaryotic cells.
 They may vary greatly in shape and size.
 The four basic

-shapes of bacteria are bacillus (rod like), coccus (spherical), vibrio (comma
+shapes of bacteria are bacillus (rod-like), coccus (spherical), vibrio (comma-shaped), and spirillum (spiral).

-The organisation of the prokaryotic cell is fundamentally similar even
+The organization of the prokaryotic cell is fundamentally similar even

 though prokaryotes exhibit a wide variety of shapes and functions.
 All